bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, Adding If." />
 </p>

-If you were thinking of something like this, you're on the right track.
+If you were thinking of something like this, you&apos;re on the right track.
 If current image is greater than four, because remember, the numbers in the array are 0, 1, 2, 3, and 4.
 If it gets greater than four, V becomes greater than four.